kr55/ssis-cataloger-docs/faq.md

 **I do not have the SSISDB master key.
 Can I still migrate my SSISDB to target SQL Server SSISDB?**

-Absolutely, you do not need to provide the master key of source SSISDB to migrate your SSISDB to the target SQL Server using SSIS Catalog Migration Wizard.
+You do not need to provide the master key of source SSISDB to migrate your SSISDB to the target SQL Server using SSIS Catalog Migration Wizard.

 **Can I migrate SSIS Catalog objects on the same server but in different folders?**